 Those six simple words are a constant reminder of a lesson I learned the hard way at the beginning of my writing career.

-Continue Reading Survivors: Melissa Stewart on Thriving as a Long-Time, Actively Publishing Children’s Author »
+Continue Reading Career Achievers: Melissa Stewart on Thriving as a Long-Time, Actively Publishing Children’s Author »

 By Gayleen Rabakukk

 Cynthia Levinson is co-author of Fault Lines in the Constitution: The Framers, Their Fights, And the Flaws That Affect Us Today, also by Sanford Levinson (Peachtree, 2017).
 From the promotional copy:

 Many of the political issues we struggle with today have their roots in the US Constitution.